liljencrantz/crush/README.md

 and run

-    cd crush; cargo build
+    cd crush && cargo build --release && cargo install --path .

-and you should have a working binary to try out.
+and you should have a working binary to try out in `~/.cargo/bin`.
+That directory should already be in your path, so just write `crush` to run the shell.

 Have fun!